China

 According to UNAIDS and the US Department of State, China does not have any HIV-related restrictions on short-term stay.

-However, anecdotal information shared by a user suggests that practice may differ from official policy on the restrictions in China.
+However, anecdotal information shared by two users suggests that practice may differ from official policy on the restrictions in China.
 See the case studies section below.

 Restrictions on long-term stay in China